 For the different set types we initially looked at trends since 2007 to represent the period of VDS implementation.
 Over this period, while there was high interannual variation, likely related to variability in skipjack availability, there were no long-term trends for either set type.
 The patterns of variation were also similar between PNA and non PNA waters.
-Catch rates per set were relatively low in 2021 and 2022, but with the range of variability since 2007.
-Associated sets have continually produced higher catch rates than unassociated sets.
-The stable trend in catch rates per set may indicate that the effectiveness of purse seine sets has on average not increased notably since the implementation of the VDS, even with the addition of newer FAD buoy technology such as acoustic sensors.
+Catch rates per set were relatively low across 2021-2023 compared to 2019-2020 but with the range of variability since 2007.
+Associated sets have continually produced higher catch rates than unassociated sets, noting the indicator in this paper includes all unassociated effort (i.e. includes skunk sets).
+The stable trend in catch rates per set may indicate that the effectiveness of purse seine sets has on average not increased since the implementation of the VDS, even with the addition of newer FAD buoy technology such as acoustic sensors.
 However, we note that the VDS was implemented at a point in the development of the fishery when the use of drifting FADs with tracking buoys had already become the dominant form of associated sets.
 Exploration of longer term trends in catch rates per set from 1990, did show a clear trend of increasing catch rates per set from 1990 to around 2007 for associated sets, but no increasing trend over the same period for unassociated sets, in both PNA and non PNA waters.

 The increased catch rates for associated sets from 1990 to 2007 corresponds with the increasing proportions of associated sets being comprised of sets on drifting FADs.
 Drifting FAD sets typically have higher catch rates than other associated set types (i.e., logs, whales, anchored FADs) (Vidal et al., 2020).
 We therefore propose that much of the earlier increase in fishing effectiveness or 'effort creep' for the associated component of the purse seine fishery was related to the uptake of drifting FADs that mostly occurred prior to the VDS and was likely facilitated by increased availability of satellite tracking buoys.
-It seems that the newer technologies, specifically acoustic sensors, that are now standard on FAD bouys have had less impact on per set catch rates than might have been predicted.